DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/obtain-client-side-info.md

 does not finish before the callback, suspend the test until the callback fires.
 You can introduce a promise and synchronously wait for it to complete, as shown in the example above.

 > The `boundTestRun` option requires the same test controller instance that is passed to the function used in a test declaration.
 It's unable to work with imported test controllers.
+>
+> For more info on imported test controllers, refer to the [Implicit Test Controller Use](../../reference/test-api/testcontroller/README.md#implicit-test-controller-use) section.

 ## Client Function Limitations